M.A. Columbia University (2008)

-Joel Lee teaches and conducts research on religion, the state, and caste in South Asia.
-In particular his work concerns the strategies and tactics of Dalits – those communities historically stigmatized as ‘untouchable’ – to combat structural deprivation, navigate the politics of religious majoritarianism, and contend with the sensory and environmental entailments of sanitation labor in colonial and postcolonial India.
+Joel Lee teaches and conducts research on religion, language, caste and the state in South Asia.
+In particular his work concerns the ways in which Dalits – those communities historically stigmatized as ‘untouchable’ – combat structural deprivation, navigate the politics of religious majoritarianism, and contend with the sensory and environmental entailments of sanitation labor in colonial and postcolonial India.
 His research and teaching interests also include linguistic anthropology, semiotics, popular Hinduism and Islam, and Urdu and Hindi literature.

-“Lal Beg Underground: the Passing of an ‘Untouchable’ God,” in Objects of Worship in South Asian Religions: Forms, Practices, and Meanings, ed. by Knut A. Jacobsen, Mikael Aktor and Kristina Myrvold.
-New York: Routledge, 2014, pp. 143-162.
+2014.
+“Lal Beg Underground: the Passing of an ‘Untouchable’ God.”
+In Knut A. Jacobsen, Mikael Aktor and Kristina Myrvold, eds., Objects of Worship in South Asian Religions: Forms, Practices, and Meanings, pp. 143-162.
+New York: Routledge.

+2011.
 Dalit Women Speak Out: Caste, Class and Gender Violence in India.
-Delhi: Zubaan Books, 2011.
-[Co-authored with Aloysius Irudayam and Jayshree Mangubhai]
+Delhi: Zubaan. [with Aloysius Irudayam and Jayshree Mangubhai]